Azure/blackbelt-aks-hackfest/labs/helper-files/jumpbox-setup.md

 ./get_helm.sh
 ```

-**OPTIONAL** In some cases it's nessecary to add the directory manually to your $PATH variable.
+**WARNING** In some cases it's necessary to add the directory manually to your $PATH variable.

 ```output
 helm not found.
 Is /usr/local/bin in your $PATH?